AppsFlyerSDK/Unity/README.md

 	4.3 Go to the "Build Phase"
 	4.4 Expand "Link Binary With Libraries"
 	4.5 Click the "+" at the bottom and add the "AdSupport" framework.
+        4.6 (Optional) If you need to track iAd attributions, Click the "+" at the bottom and add the "iAd" framework.

 Pelase refer to section 6 at the iOS SDK integration guide for in-app event API documentation.